patooworld/vsixvhax/Formatting.md

 ### Transition

 When you first start using code formatting in a project, you probably want to reformat all files at once instead of having to trigger "format document" on each file individually.
-This is especially true if you're using a version control system such as Git, where reformatting might trigger a large diff that you want to be contained within a single commit.
+This is especially true if you're using a version control system such as Git, in which case you probably want to limit the diff caused by reformatting to a single commit.

 To conveniently format entire directories of source files, you can use the command line version of haxe-formatter that's available on Haxelib: